jasonkronemeyer/jasonkronemeyer.github.io/_posts/2026-03-23-ai-connect-curiosity.md

 ---

-This post was inspired by AI Connect 2026 hosted in partnership between Sault Area Career and Technical Education and EUPConnect Collaborative.
+This post was inspired by AIConnect 2026, a  collaborative effort between the Sault Area High School & Career Center and the EUPConnect Collaborative to bring practical, accessible AI education to the Eastern Upper Peninsula, focusing on engagement, protection, and connection.